rage/programming-23/data/part-9/1-objects-and-references.md

     def subtract_from_balance(self, amount: float):
         pass
-        # The amount should be subtracted from the balance only if there is enough money on the card
+        # The amount should be subtracted from the balance only if
+        # there is enough money on the card.
-        # If the payment is successful, the method returns True, and otherwise it returns False
+        # If the payment is successful, the method returns True.
+        # Otherwise it returns False.
 ```

 You may use the following code to test your function: